Why You Should Stop Using Google Analytics in 2026

 CMP sizes from DebugBear.
 GA4 sizes from Abralytics and Analytics Toolkit.

-The performance impact is measurable.
-DebugBear found that cookie consent banners can push Largest Contentful Paint from 1.43 seconds to 3.61 seconds.
-Google's own research shows that going from 1 second to 3 seconds of load time increases bounce probability by 32%.
+You can measure what that does.
+DebugBear found cookie consent banners pushing Largest Contentful Paint from 1.43 seconds to 3.61 seconds.
+Google's own research says going from 1 second to 3 seconds of load time raises the odds of a bounce by 32%.
 At 5 seconds, it jumps 90%.
+The slower the page, the faster people leave.

-Here's the irony.
-Google uses Core Web Vitals as a ranking signal.
-It penalizes slow sites in search results.
+Now sit with the irony for a second.
+Google uses Core Web Vitals as a ranking signal and demotes slow sites in search.
 And Google's own PageSpeed Insights tool flags Google Analytics as third-party code that blocks the main thread.

-On mobile, where 62-64% of web traffic now originates, GA4 consumes 10-50% of the entire performance budget.
-Sites with poor INP scores (above 300ms) see 31% traffic drops, particularly on mobile.
+It bites hardest on phones, where 62-64% of web traffic now lives.
+There GA4 can eat 10-50% of your entire performance budget, and sites with poor INP scores (above 300ms) see 31% traffic drops, mostly on mobile.

 Seven million websites didn't switch to GA4

-Universal Analytics had 21 million websites.
-Google forced the migration to GA4 in July 2024.
-GA4 now has 14.2 million.
-The gap represents roughly seven million websites that looked at GA4 and decided to leave rather than switch.
+Universal Analytics ran on 21 million websites.
+Google forced everyone onto GA4 in July 2024.
+GA4 now sits at 14.2 million.
+So roughly seven million websites looked at GA4 and walked away rather than make the move.

-It's not hard to see why.
-Over 75% of SEOs reported being unhappy with GA4 in a 1,700-vote industry poll.
-Tasks that took two clicks in Universal Analytics now require six or more.
-Andy Crestodina at Orbit Media measured specific tasks: finding the lowest-traffic PPC landing page takes 15 clicks.
+You can see why.
+Over 75% of SEOs said they were unhappy with GA4 in a 1,700-vote industry poll.
+Jobs that took two clicks in Universal Analytics now take six or more.
+Andy Crestodina at Orbit Media timed it: finding your lowest-traffic PPC landing page is 15 clicks.

-The migration stripped features that marketers relied on daily.
-Annotations, views, behavioral flow reports, recurring email reports, the original bounce rate definition, regex search in reports, and over 100 pre-built reports were all removed.
-Some were added back years later after sustained backlash.
-Bounce rate was removed at launch in 2020, restored in July 2022 under pressure, but with a completely different definition.
-Others, like Views, never returned.
+The move also stripped out the things marketers used every day.
+Annotations, views, behavioral flow reports, recurring email reports, the old bounce rate, regex search in reports, and over 100 pre-built reports all went.
+A few came back years later after enough people complained.
+Bounce rate was gone at GA4's October 2020 launch, brought back in July 2022 under pressure, but with a different meaning.
+Others, like Views, never came back at all.

-The learning curve created an industry of its own.
-GA4 training courses run $279-$499.
+The learning curve grew its own little economy.
+GA4 courses run $279-$499.
 CXL Institute charges $133-289 per month.
-The enterprise tier (GA4 360) costs $150,000 per year.
-One frustrated founder built his own analytics service after months of failing to navigate GA4.
+The enterprise tier, GA4 360, runs $50,000 per year.
+One founder got so fed up he built his own analytics service after months of fighting GA4.

-Mike King of iPullRank called it "basically an alpha product that Google is acting like is ready for primetime."
-Chris Fox described it as a "free edition of the full product which was Universal Analytics."
+Chris Fox put it best.
+He called GA4 a "free edition of the full product which was Universal Analytics."

 It silently breaks and nobody tells you

-An audit of 200+ GA4 implementations found that 81% contained errors compromising data accuracy.
+An audit of 200+ GA4 implementations found that 81% had errors hurting data accuracy.
 One manufacturing client had been missing 47% of its lead form submissions for 14 months.
-Nobody noticed because GA4 doesn't alert you when data stops flowing.
+Nobody caught it, because GA4 never tells you when the data stops coming in.

-The form tracking problem is systemic.
-GA4's Enhanced Measurement only detects forms that use the browser's native submit event.
-Modern frameworks (React, Vue, Angular) and WordPress plugins (Contact Form 7, Elementor, WPForms) submit via JavaScript.
+The form problem runs deep.
+GA4's Enhanced Measurement only spots forms that fire the browser's native submit event.
+Modern frameworks like React, Vue, and Angular, plus WordPress plugins like Contact Form 7, Elementor, and WPForms, all submit through JavaScript instead.
 GA4 never sees them.
-Analytics Mania's official recommendation: disable Enhanced Measurement form tracking entirely because it creates more confusion than value.
+Analytics Mania's own advice is to switch off Enhanced Measurement form tracking, because it causes more confusion than it's worth.

-It gets worse for e-commerce.
-GA4 requires a precisely structured dataLayer with exact field names.
-Use id instead of item_id (the Universal Analytics field name), and GA4 silently drops the product data even though the tag fires normally.
-WooCommerce subscription renewals happen server-side, and GA4 misses every one after the first purchase.
-Revenue can be underreported by up to 91%.
+E-commerce is worse.
+GA4 wants a dataLayer built just so, with the exact field names.
+Send id instead of item_id, the field name Universal Analytics used, and GA4 quietly drops the product data while the tag fires like nothing's wrong.
+WooCommerce renewals run server-side, so GA4 misses every one after the first sale.
+Revenue can come out underreported by up to 91%.

-GA4 also has hard limits it doesn't publicize well.
-You get 25 parameters per event, 500 distinct event names, and 50 custom dimensions.
-Exceed any of these and GA4 silently drops the data.
-The 26th parameter vanishes.
-The 501st event name disappears.
+GA4 also has hard ceilings it doesn't shout about.
+You get 25 parameters per event and 50 custom dimensions.
+Go past either and GA4 drops the rest.
+The 26th parameter just vanishes.
 No warning.

-And then there are the bots.
-51% of all web traffic in 2024 was automated, the first time bots exceeded humans.
-GA4's bot detection relies on a static IAB list.
-It has no referral spam filtering (Universal Analytics had this; GA4 removed it).
-Ghost spam can inject completely fabricated data via the Measurement Protocol without any actual page visit.
+Then there are the bots.
+51% of all web traffic in 2024 was automated, the first year in a decade that machines outnumbered humans.
+GA4 leans on a static IAB list to catch them.
+It has no referral spam filtering at all (Universal Analytics had it; GA4 dropped it).
+Ghost spam can shove pure fiction into your reports through the Measurement Protocol without anyone ever visiting your site.
+We break down how real bot detection in web analytics works, and why GA4 catches almost none of it, in a separate deep dive.

 It redefined your metrics without asking

-In October 2020, GA4 launched without bounce rate.
-The pushback was so intense that Google added it back in July 2022.
-But they changed the definition.
+GA4 launched in October 2020 without bounce rate.
+The pushback got loud enough that Google brought it back in July 2022.
+But they changed what it means.

 In Universal Analytics, a bounce was any single-page session.
-In GA4, bounce rate is the inverse of engagement rate.
-A session is "engaged" if it lasts 10 seconds, includes a key event, or has two pageviews.
+Simple.
+In GA4, bounce rate is just the flip side of engagement rate.
+A session counts as "engaged" if it runs 10 seconds, fires a key event, or racks up two pageviews.
 Everything else is a bounce.
-The threshold is configurable up to 60 seconds, but most people never change the default.
+You can push the threshold up to 60 seconds, but almost nobody touches the default.

-This means a visitor can land on your page, read nothing, scroll nothing, click nothing, leave after 11 seconds, and GA4 counts that as "engaged."
-That's not engagement.
-That's a generous definition designed to make your numbers look better.
+So a visitor can land on your page, read nothing, scroll nothing, click nothing, leave after 11 seconds, and GA4 files that under "engaged."
+That isn't engagement.
+It's a definition stretched until your numbers look good.

 What GA4 changed or removed